isakpulkki/15PuzzleSolver/README.md

 ## Hints

-You can modify the puzzles size by changing the code in [puzzle.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/puzzle.py) -file, but you have to implement appropiate additive pattern database for it.
+To modify the size of the puzzle, adjust the code in [puzzle.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/puzzle.py), but remember to implement an appropriate additive pattern database.

-The repository comes with a pre-built additive pattern database that has a grouping of (5, 5, 5), but if you want to customize the groupings, you can easily do so by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py) -file and rebuilding the database.
+The repository provides a pre-built additive pattern database with a grouping of (5, 5, 5), but you can customize the groupings by modifying the code in [build.py](https://github.com/isakpulkki/15PuzzleSolver/blob/main/src/logic/builder.py) -file and rebuilding the database.

 ## Documentation